metalbear-co/metalbear.co/content/en/blog/hooking-go-from-rust/index.md

 call c_abi_syscall_handler
 ```

 Following the stack based convention from Go, we move the arguments to registers.
 But what registers exactly and why?
-Since we’re hooking a function that directly makes the syscall, we require a handler to handle i.e. detour the syscalls for us.
-Our handler will be called using the C ABI calling convention, and it will match on syscalls and redirect them based on their type to their specific detours and return the result in the specific register conforming to the C ABI.
+Since we’re hooking a function that directly makes the syscall, we would require a handler to manage the syscalls for us.
+Our handler will be called using the C ABI calling convention, it will match on syscalls and redirect them based on their type to their specific detours and return the result in the specific register conforming to the C ABI.

 ```rs
 #[no_mangle]